angular/angular/aio/content/guide/upgrade.md

 Because `HeroDetailComponent` is an Angular component, you must also add it to the `declarations` in the `AppModule`.

-And because this component is being used from the AngularJS module, and is an entry point into the Angular application, you must add it to the `entryComponents` for the NgModule.

 <code-example path="upgrade-module/src/app/downgrade-static/app.module.ts" region="ngmodule" header="app.module.ts"></code-example>

 <div class="alert is-helpful">